 The M.Sc. course in Botany is designed to provide an enriching experience in botanical and plant sciences by covering a wide range of topics.
 The admission to master’s programme in Botany is through 2 different modes: merit based and entrance examination.
-50% of the available seats are reserved for merit based selection and 50% through entrance examination.
-For detailed eligibility conditions refer to page 122 of the information bulletin.
+50% of the available seats are reserved for merit based selection of B.Sc.
+Botany (Hons) from University of Delhi and 50% through entrance examination.
+For detailed eligibility conditions refer to the information bulletin.

 Grading System: The grading in masters programme is based on 1-2 mid-semester examinations and 1 end of the semester examination.
 The distribution of marks for each paper (except dissertation) is as follows:

 End of semester Theory Examination (3 hour duration): 75 marks

 End of semester Practical Examination (6 hour duration): 50 marks

 A Total of 98 seats are available for admission.
 In addition some supernumerary seats are available for various categories as per GOI rules.
 The detailed distribution of the seats in respective categories is shown below: